samyouaret/-releasin-challenge-api-/README.md

 A Basic **Postman** collection is available in `docs/postman`, import to postman so you can quickly interact the endpoints.

+When using Postman doc make sure to replace params and request body with appropriate values.

 ## Application structure

 While making it work is good, making it maintainable and testable is more important.
-The application structure is a clean(we strive to) layered architecture with respect to the **SOLID** principles.
+The application structure is a layered architecture with respect to the **SOLID** principles.

 Each layer serves a specific purpose, the ultimate goal is to make each layer replaceable and testable on its own without the need for setting up the application.